 - Complete and Submit a certificate of arrival upon arriving at host university.

 - Receive your first allocation (funding).

-The Erasmus programme will run from 01 June to October 2016.
-All placements must be completed by the beginning of October 2016.
+The Erasmus programme typically runs between June to October.
+All placements must be completed by the beginning of October.

 Please note: We will only consider applications from PG students if the application is supported by the academic supervisor/course leader.
 Please provide a letter of support with the application form.